akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/tprovide.rst

 Provides a tuple of values to the inner route.

 The ``tprovide`` directive is used as a building block for :ref:`Custom Directives` to provide data to the inner route.
-To provide just one value use the :ref:`-provide-` directive.
-If you want to provide values calculated from the ``RequestContext`` use the :ref:`-textract-` directive instead.
+To provide just one value use the :ref:`-provide-java-` directive.
+If you want to provide values calculated from the ``RequestContext`` use the :ref:`-textract-java-` directive instead.

-See :ref:`ProvideDirectives` for an overview of similar directives.
+See :ref:`ProvideDirectives-java` for an overview of similar directives.

-See also :ref:`-provide-` for providing a single value.
+See also :ref:`-provide-java-` for providing a single value.

 Example
 -------